-In application of the Board of Directors internal rules, each year, the agenda of one meeting includes a discussion on the functioning of the Board with the aim of improving its effectiveness.
+In application of the Board of Directors' internal rules, each year, the agenda of one meeting includes a discussion on the functioning of the Board with the aim of improving its effectiveness.
 In addition, a formal assessment is performed every three years.
 This exercise may be supervised by a Director, with the assistance of an external consultant.

-The most recent formal assessment of the Board and its committees was performed at the end of 2010 with the help of an external consultant.
-During its meetings of 1 March and 5 July 2011, the Board of Directors devoted one item on its agenda to a discussion of the assessment report submitted by the consultant in January 2011.
+During its meeting of 7 February 2012, following the proposal of the Appointments and Corporate Governance Committee, the Board of Directors considered that it was not yet necessary to carry out another assessment because (i) the most recent formal assessment of the Board had been performed at the end of 2010 with the help of an external consultant, and (ii) the Board had considered this assessment in March and July 2011 and again in October 2011, following the meeting of committee chairmen on 20 September 2011, during which it was agreed that all the identified avenues for improvement had been acted upon.
+During its meeting of 5 February 2013, the Board decided that an external assessment would be carried out in the second half of 2013.

-In September 2011, the Chairmen of Board committees met to review the improvements that had been made to the committees' modus operandi as well as potential further room for improvement, with a view to ensuring the transparency of information provided to the Board.

-At its meeting of 17 October 2011, the Board of Directors noted that all of the observations in the above-mentioned report of January 2011 had been acted upon.

-In addition, the Directors met during the financial year under the chairmanship of the Vice-Chairman without the executive company officer, in order to assess the Executive Management.